 It all started with a few neoconservatives – among which the most prominent was Defense Secretary Paul Wolfowitz – who had long been convinced that expelling Saddam Hussein would pave the way for a grand reorganization of the Middle East that would move it away from tyranny and anti-Americanism and toward modernity and democracy.
 But maybe the most prevalent reason to attack Iraq was, that it would be a courageous use of American power, which mixed raw strength with idealism after the 1990s years of retreat and the terrorist attack on September 11.
 A combination of ambiguous intelligence and a strong belief that one could easily ‘smoke the bad guys out’, underpinned rosy scenarios, and poor planning – for example the original game plan called for 500,000 soldiers but was cut down to 160,000 for 3 months in the final approach – and only 8 years later the last soldiers were extracted.

-The reason we often enter hopeless wars lie in our tendency of overconfidence.
+The reason we often enter hopeless wars lie in our tendency to be overconfident.
 Although a more realistic assessment of the situation and the alternatives could lead to more peaceful solutions, our view is obscured by positive illusions, wishful thinking and overconfidence.
 Historical data show that each side before the start of the war, are convinced that they have more than 50 percent chance of winning!

 Our tendency to overestimate our skills, the accuracy of our decisions or the value of our ideas is not limited to war.
 It is human and found across time, cultures and circumstances.
 Even the best laid business plans are often ruined by the annoying interference by reality.
 There is an abundance of examples of overconfidence in professional contexts such as stock market bubbles, the number of new entrepreneurs setting up shop despite 90% default rates and the many high profile acquisitions despite high risk of failure.